 My earliest and also the fondest memory related to food is when my nani (maternal grandmother) fed me.
-It wasn’t a fancy feast but a bowl of thick toor (pigeon pea) dal topped over softened, almost paste like consistency rice; a dish popularly termed as varan bhaat in my native land of coastal Konkan region.
-The dal was merely boiled, coarsely pureed and flavoured with salt & turmeric.
+It surprisingly turned out to be a wonder diet for me.
+It wasn’t a fancy feast but a bowl of thick toor (pigeon pea) dal topped over softened, almost paste-like consistency rice; a dish popularly termed as varan bhaat in my native land of coastal Konkan region.
+The dal was merely boiled, coarsely pureed, and flavored with salt & turmeric.
 Occasionally, she would drizzle the dish with a spoonful of tup or ghee.
-My nani would feed dal rice to me by cooking up a story that Mowgli, my favourite fictional character from The Jungle Book, back then consumed it, so I should eat dal rice.
-But in the guise of this excuse she was only ensuring I receive nourishment with a balanced meal of carbohydrates, proteins and fats, ideal for my delicate digestive system.
+My nani would feed dal rice to me by cooking up a story that Mowgli, my favorite fictional character from The Jungle Book, back then consumed it, so I should eat dal rice.
+But in the guise of this excuse, she was only ensuring I received nourishment with a balanced meal of carbohydrates, proteins, and fats, ideal for my delicate digestive system.
+Also, being a we

-I am pleased to know that this simple, nutritious meal of dal rice is being provided by Annamrita to 1.2 million students in need of wholesome food in various municipal schools across the country daily.
-So, I humbly request everyone to join hands with Annamrita in their noble cause to reach out to more such children and help secure not only their health but also their future.
+I am pleased to know that this simple, nutritious meal of dal rice is included in their school lunch program being provided by Annamrita to 1.2 million students in need of wholesome food in various municipal schools across the country daily.
+So, I humbly request everyone to join hands with this children ngo in their noble cause to reach out to more such children and help secure not only their health but also their future.

 ABOUT THE BLOGGER: